contractful/frontend-v1/README.md

 For details on the protocol and user case in general, please visit [the contractful protocol's README](https://github.com/contractful/protocol-v1).

-You will also find [more details on the project on the devpost page about contractful](https://devpost.com/software/contractful-hiring-agreements).
+You will also find [more details on the devpost page on the contractful project](https://devpost.com/software/contractful-hiring-agreements).

 ## Quick start